Glen Smith Photoshop logo

 Turns visibility off of all layers except the layer where you clicked the eye icon.
 When you have a lot of layers, this is extremely useful to quickly see a before & after.
 Also see Layer Comps for an easy alternative.

-Shows / hides all palettes (useful on small screens to clear the screen while editing)
+Shows / hides all panels (useful on small screens to clear the screen while editing)

 Duplicate the selected layer or layers.
 If a selection is active, copies selection to new layer, instead of having to copy and paste.